Galant Schemata: Indugio

 As the Ponte serves to prolong a dominant sonority, the Indugio is a prolongation of a predominant sonority before a half cadence.
 In an Indugio, the melody will often highlight scale degrees 2, 4, and 6, while the bass will emphasize scale degree 4, preparing to go to scale degree 5 for the half cadence.

+Other Pre-cadences

+Other pre-cadential schemata include the deceptive cadence, the evaded cadence, the converging cadence, Passo Indietro, and the comma.